huynguyen789/chatPDF/README.md

 # AI Assistant for PDF Summarization

 This is an AI assistant that allows users to search for text in a PDF file and receive a summarized answer to their question.
-The assistant uses OpenAI's GPT-3.5 and GPT-4 language model to provide a natural language response to the user's query.
+The assistant uses OpenAI's GPT-3.5 turbo and GPT-4 language model to provide a natural language response to the user's query.

 ## Setup
 1. Clone the repository to your local machine.